 No alcohol or open containers are permitted.

-Smoking is allowed only in designated areas, whether inside or out, and in accordance with all local, state or federal restrictions.
+Smoking is allowed only in designated areas and in accordance with all local, state, or federal restrictions.

 Planting by any Tenant must have written authorization from Management.

-Bicycles and/or skateboards may be ridden in designated areas only.
+Bicycles and/or skateboards may be ridden in designated areas only, if any

 Tenants are required to comply with all rules posted in common areas such as parking lots, laundry rooms, lobbies, community rooms, trash chutes, pool areas, computer labs and other locations on the premises, all of which are incorporated herein.

-Loitering in or on the stairways, entrances, sidewalks, common areas, and/or parking area is prohibited.
+Loitering by Tenants or their guests is not permitted.
+This includes in or on the stairways, entrances, sidewalks, common areas, lobby and/or parking area.
 Tenants are encouraged to use the Community Room(s) for gathering.

 CONDUCT (TENANTS AND GUESTS)

 Tenants should inform guests and household members of all rules and regulations of the property.
-If the behavior of a household member or guest becomes unruly the Tenant should report it to Management immediately or call 911, if necessary.
+If a household member or guest violates the House Rules or endangers the safety or rights of others the Tenant should report it to Management immediately or call 911, if necessary.
 This may protect the Tenant from being cited with lease violations for their guest’s actions.

 Tenants are accountable and responsible for their conduct and for the conduct of their household members and guests.
 This includes financial responsibility for damages, including damages caused by their household members and guests.
 If damages occur for which a Tenant is held responsible, the Tenant will be given a written 30-day demand for payment of the damages.

-Tenants are prohibited from harassing or threatening each other, the management, its employees and/or agents.
-Derogatory language and gestures are prohibited.
+Tenants are prohibited from harassing, threatening, making aggressive or inappropriate gestures toward each other, guests, the management, its employees and/or agents.
+Derogatory language and gestures are strictly prohibited.

 CRIMINAL BACKGROUND SCREENING

-An annual criminal activity screening will be conducted for all Tenants during their annual recertification process.
-The screening will include obtaining and reviewing a criminal background check and reviewing the available sex offender registration websites.
+An annual criminal activity screening will be conducted for all Tenants.
+Such screening will be conducted during the annual recertification process, or near the lease anniversary period, or at such other time that the Landlord may designate.
+The screening may include obtaining and reviewing a criminal background check and reviewing the available sex offender registration websites or information.
+The Landlord may review additional reports that could impact the Tenant’s qualifications to remain a Tenant at Denver Metro Village.

 The Landlord will pursue termination of tenancy and/or assistance, to the extent currently allowed by law, if any of the following is revealed in any criminal background screening:

-Criminal activity by the Tenant or member of a Tenant’s household that the Landlord believes may threaten the health, safety or peaceful enjoyment of the premises by other Tenants.
+Criminal activity by the Tenant or member of a Tenant’s household that the Landlord believes may threaten the health, safety, or peaceful enjoyment of the premises by other Tenants.

-The Tenant or any member of a Tenant’s household is subject to a State lifetime sex offender registration requirement.
+The Tenant or any member of a Tenant’s household is subject to a lifetime sex offender registration program by any state, jurisdiction, U.S. Territory, or tribal government.

-The Tenant or any member of a Tenant’s household has falsified information or otherwise failed to disclose his or her criminal history on their application or recertification forms.
+The Tenant or any member of a Tenant’s household has falsified information or otherwise failed to disclose criminal history on their application, or any annual forms.

-The Tenant or any member of a Tenant’s household is believed to be fleeing from prosecution or violating a condition of parole or probation.
+The Tenant or any member of a Tenant’s household is believed to be fleeing from prosecution or violating a condition of parole or probation or registration requirements..

 DELIVERIES